Superformula/cloud-backend-test/README.md

 ### Running unit tests

 In order to run the unit tests of the solution, in the root directory, simply run `npm test` or `yarn test`.
-All the reports about code-coverage will be generated automatically at the folder `/coverage`.
+All the reports about code coverage will be generated automatically at the folder `/coverage`.

 ## GraphQL documentation and playground